 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This help guarantee that the work is done correctly using current installation best practices.
+Verify that your solar installer is properly licensed.
+This helps ensure that the work is done correctly using current installation best practices.
 There are five different types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 For a contractor to earn a license, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship warranty addresses any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance warranty ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+Top-notch solar installations should have strong workmanship and performance warranties.
+A workmanship warranty covers installation issues, such as poor alignment, poor wiring, or cracks in the panels.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties show that a solar company believes in its work.

 Incentive Amount: